-Teachers/lecturers should support learners to reflect on their learning across the Course.
+Teachers/lecturers should encourage learners to critically self-reflect on their learning across the Course.
 This process could help learners to see the links and interconnectivity between the individual Units in the Course.
-By reflecting on and encouraging them to discuss their thoughts and insights, learners will become progressively more able to reach informed choices and to identify opportunities for improving their skills and knowledge of music.
+By reflecting on and encouraging them to record their thoughts and insights, learners will become progressively more able to reach informed choices and to identify opportunities for improving their skills and knowledge of music.
 They will also learn to more effectively discriminate the strengths and areas for improvement that exist in their creative composing work and in the performances and compositions of others.